flosse/linux-on-thinkpad-600e/README.md

 # Runnig Linux on a IBM Thinkpad 600E

-Is it possible to run a modern Linux on a
+Is it possible to run a "modern" Linux on a
-24 years old (1999) Thinkpad 600E?
+25 years old (1999) Thinkpad 600E?

 Yes it is!